Hi from Darin

 - Maciej Stachowiak is going to move our HashSet and HashMap class templates into JavaScriptCore, so they can be used in both WebCore and JavaScriptCore.
 We’re going to use the templates in even more places after Maciej changes them so templates with pointer keys share more code.

 - Dave Harrison just finished adding tab character support, which is especially important in the Mail application for editing email messages with tabs.
-This also fixes how tab characters are handled within web pages, which is pretty important in <pre>, for example.
+This also fixes how tab characters are handled within web pages, which is pretty important in

-- I have a few performance improvements for JavaScript that give about 12% on the iBench JavaScript benchmark.
+, for example. - I have a few performance improvements for JavaScript that give about 12% on the iBench JavaScript benchmark.

 - Maciej’s working on JavaScript engine changes leading up to something we’re calling tree code: a new way to interpret the JavaScript syntax tree that will be faster and more like a bytecode interpreter.
 So far, one of Maciej’s early steps gave us a 10% improvement on iBench JavaScript, so maybe we’ll see other speedups along the way.

-- We’re going to be requiring gcc 4.0.
+- We’re going to be requiring GCC 4.0.

 - We’re working on fixing the failing tests in the DOM test suite and the Mozilla JavaScript test suite.

-- We’re going to improve our support for contenteditable sections within web pages, because we’re going to use our HTML editing to implement <input type=text> and <textarea>.
+- We’re going to improve our support for contenteditable sections within web pages, because we’re going to use our HTML editing to implement

 That’s not everything, but a few things I thought you might want to know about.